Jörg Dräger: Bertelsmann Stiftung

-In 2008, Dräger became a member of the Bertelsmann Stiftung Executive Board, where he is responsible for the areas of education and integration.
+From 2008 until the end of 2021, Dräger was a member of the Bertelsmann Stiftung Executive Board, where he was responsible for education, integration and digitalisation.
 In addition, he joined Frank Ziegele as a co-executive director of the nonprofit CHE Centre for Higher Education.
 In both positions Dräger has advocated for a number of reforms, including more autonomous colleges and universities.
 He has called for providing schools in troubled neighborhoods with better equipment and resources, and ensuring that educational systems in rural areas adapt to reflect demographic change.
 He is in favor of all-day schools and views digital media as a helpful tool for improving education.

-Dräger is the deputy chair of the Board of Trustees of the Expert Council of the German Foundations on Integration and Migration.
+Dräger was the deputy chair of the Board of Trustees of the Expert Council of the German Foundations on Integration and Migration.
 He has called for increased immigration from non-EU countries to ensure Germany does not lose out in the international competition for skilled workers.

 Dräger advises young entrepreneurs at the nonprofit Founders Foundation and teaches public management at the Hertie School of Governance.